TRT (Testosterone Replacement Therapy) in the UK is a growing treatment are for men who are feeling the effects of low testosterone.

-(As a sidenote and to make thing confusing, in the US testosterone is measured in ng/dL whereas in the UK it’s measured in nmol/L. To make a convert either measure use a conversion site like this.)
+(As a side note and to make thing confusing, in the US testosterone is measured in ng/dL whereas in he UK it’s measured in nmol/L. To make a convert either measure use a conversion site like this.)

 By now you might be wondering what these three variables are?

 Total testosterone is the total amount of testosterone in the blood.
 Much of it sticks to proteins making it unusable.

 Free testosterone is the amount of testosterone that does not bind to proteins making it free for the body to use.

 SHBG is what testosterone binds to making it unavailable to use.
 Knowing how much SHGB is in the blood gives an indication of how much free testosterone there is available.

 This is where we start getting into the science of it and where it can get confusing to some.
 Thankfully, you don’t have to have an in-depth understanding of it all (though the more you know the better) but it’s worth remembering the following: